 Field borders do not have to be planted with vegetation to provide benefits for wildlife.
 In fact, simply allowing native vegetation to grow along the border of a cultivated field (as in a fallow field) can create valuable habitats.
 It will be necessary to disk or apply a herbicide to establish native vegetation if the existing field border is in a dense sod, such as tall fescue.
 These natural borders can be allowed to grow to shrubby cover or can be maintained by disking or prescribed fire.

-Field borders can be managed as a long, narrow fallow field using combinations that involve strip disking and planting (Figure 14).
-One option is to disk one-third to one-half of the border each year in the fall and allowing it to remain fallow through the following summer.
+Field borders can be managed as a long, narrow fallow field using combinations that involve strip disking and planting (Figure 15).
+One option is to disk one-third to one-half of the border each year in the fall and allow it to remain fallow through the following summer.
 Fall and winter disking encourages the establishment of the “good weeds” (e.g., ragweeds, partridge pea, beggarweeds) that provide plenty of insects, seeds and the right type of overhead cover and bare-ground conditions that bobwhite quail will use the next year.
-As a general rule, field borders should not be disked during the spring/summer months, for this will potentially destroy nests, eliminate critical brood-rearing cover and often promote the germination of a different weed complex that do not provide fall or winter foods.
+As a general rule, field borders should not be disked during the spring or summer months for this will potentially destroy nests, eliminate critical brood-rearing cover and often promote the germination of a different weed complex that do not provide fall or winter foods.

 Burning removes heavy thatch, sets back grasses and encourages wildflowers, legumes and annual seed-producing plants.
 For best results, burn one-third to one-half of the field border in any given year to maintain some nesting cover.
 A late spring burn is best for setting back cool-season grasses.
 Late summer through early fall is the best time to burn thick stands of warm-season grass field borders to setback the dominant grass and encourage more wildflowers and legumes.

 Mowing is not a recommended practice for managing field borders as it tends to decrease plant diversity and food availability while increasing the predominance of grasses in the stand.
 Mowing can be used during establishment of the grass planting to reduce competition from weeds or in conjunction with another management practice to enhance the effects of practices such as disking or spraying.
 It may also be used to help control noxious weeds or invasive tree sprouts.

 Selective herbicide applications can be used to retard the growth of grasses to allow other species to diversify the stand.
 Herbicides can be applied in strips or portions of fields.
 Apply herbicides to no more than one-third of each field.
 Herbicide applications should be made when grasses are actively growing.
-For the best results, spray cool-season grasses in late spring or early fall and warm-season grasses in June and July.
+For the best results, spray cool-season grasses in spring or early fall and warm-season grasses in late July and August.
 Always read and follow herbicide label directions.
-Do not use a nonselective herbicide, such as glyphosate, if legumes or native wildflowers are part of the planting.
+Do not use a non-selective herbicide, such as glyphosate, if legumes or native wildflowers are part of the planting.

-Field borders can be created and widened by harvesting or cutting mature trees next to a crop field, a technique known as edge feathering.
+Figure 16.
+Field borders can be created and widened by harvesting or cutting mature trees next to a crop field (known as edge feathering).

 Field borders can be widened and enhanced for wildlife by cutting woodland edges back to encourage low growing food and cover plant species.
 This technique is often referred to as “edge feathering.”
 Larger, mature trees can be harvested or cut to allow annual plants and shrubs to grow (Figures 16 and 17).
 It is recommended to treat stumps of downed trees with approved herbicides to prevent resprout and to consider eliminating competing grass competition with a non-selective herbicide prior to felling trees.

-Field borders can provide a number of conservation benefits, such as reducing soil erosion from wind and water, protecting soil and water quality and providing habitat for wildlife.
+Field borders can provide a number of conservation benefits, such as reducing soil erosion from wind and water, protecting soil and water quality and providing wildlife habitat.
 These habitats, located at the edges of crop fields, can also serve to connect other buffer practices and habitats within the agricultural landscape that can be established for improved wildlife and pollinator habitat.